 "I've broken down in tears on the radio about my personal life," she said.
 "I've gone through a couple breakups and it's difficult.
 If you don't commit fully, you may not understand it.
 Every breakup feels like a death, it feels like mourning.
 I still have feelings and had to go through the natural progression of transitioning from being heartbroken to being myself again...
 Never in a million years would I look at people like they're beneath me in any way.
 I'm going through the same stuff — heartbreak, insecurity, rediscovering certain things in my spiritual life."

-Minaj's comments hit hard on something women of color have been saying for centuries: Their emotions have been systemically suppressed in a culture that puts more value on white feelings.
+Minaj's comments hit hard on something women of colour have been saying for centuries: Their emotions have been systemically suppressed in a culture that puts more value on white feelings.
 Simply acknowledging this is an important act of resistance on Minaj's part and will hopefully inspire a much-needed conversation.

 As Minaj challenges outdated cultural norms, she also had to focus on finding herself.
 Because of her fame, she explained that she hasn't had as much time to dig into her spirituality or gain spiritual support.
 "I wanted to preserve myself and understand who Onika is, and I have no fucking clue," she said.